sagemath/git-developer-guide/developer/packaging.rst

 #.
 The tarball as it is distributed by the third party, or as close as
    possible.
-Valid reasons for modifying the tarball are deleting unnecessary files to keeep the download size manageable, but the actual code must be unmodified.
+Valid reasons for modifying the tarball are deleting unnecessary files to keeep the download size manageable or regenerating auto-generated files if necessary.
+But the actual code must be unmodified.
+See also :ref:`section-spkg-src`.

 #.
 The build scripts and associated files are in a subdirectory
    ``SAGE_ROOT/build/pkgs/package``, where you replace ``package``